Koodal Azhagar Temple: Religious significance

 Periyalvar obtained the name as he is believed to be an ardent worshipper of Vishnu.
 While coming out of Madurai, he was taken out in procession to Srivilliputhur and he got the divine vision of Vishnu at the instance.
 He started reciting his composition, Periya Tirumoli, which was compiled in Naalayira Divya Prabhandam by Manavala Mamunigal.
-Manavala decreed that the verses of Periyalvar starting with Tirupallandu should be the first and last verse while reciting Pradandam in any sacred occasion in Vishnu temples.
+Manavala decreed that the verses of Periyalvar starting with Tirupallantu should be the first and last verse while reciting Prabhandam in any sacred occasion in Vishnu temples.
 Ramanuja, a proponent during the 10th century, believes that Tirupallandu originated at Madurai.
 Thus Koodal Aḻagar temple finds an indomitable position in Vaishnavite belief.

 During Mahapralaya, the great disaster, the devotees sought the abode of Vishnu in Madurai.
 It is believed that Vishnu stood as a bulwark against the impending disaster, giving him the name of the city as Naanmadakoodal or Koodal Nagar ('Koodal' in Tamil is bulwark).

 The place is mentioned to be significant during four ages namely, Satya Yuga, Treta Yuga, Dvapara Yuga and Kali Yuga.
 The temple has Navagrahas, the nine planetary deities, which are otherwise found only in Shiva temples.
-It indicates the co-existence of Shaivite and Vaishnavite cultures during the medieval period.
+It indicates Vaishnavite cultures during the medieval period.

 Literary mention

 Historians are of the opinion that Koodal Aḻagar temple finds mention in Sangam literature (3 century BCE - 3 century CE) in works like Madurai Kanchi by Mangudi Marudan, Paripāṭal, Kaliththokai and Silappatikaram.
 Madurai Kanchi details the Thiruvonam festival celebrated in the temple.
-Koodal Aḻagar temple is revered in Nalayira Divya Prabhandam, the 7th–9th century Vaishnava canon, by Periyalvar, Thirumalisai Alvar and Thirumangai Alvar.
+Koodal Aḻagar temple is revered in Nalayira Divya Prabhandam, the 5th–9th century Vaishnava canon, by Periyalvar, Thirumalisai Alvar and Thirumangai Alvar.
 The temple is classified as a Divya Desams, one of the 108 Vishnu temples that are mentioned in the book.
 During the 18th and 19th centuries, the temple finds mention in several works like 108 Tirupathi Anthathi by Divya Kavi Pillai Perumal Aiyangar and Koodal Sthala Purana.

 Koodal Purana details the origin of Vaigai river flowing through Madurai.
 It is believed that Vishnu stood up as Trivikrama, with one of his foot rising to the skies and the foot reached Brahmaloka, the abode of Brahma.
 Brahma was pleased to perform ablution to the raised foot and the water is believed to have emerged as a rivulet called Krithimala.
 A large number of banana trees sprang up in the place and it came to be known as Kadhalivana, a forest of banana trees.